email linkedin

 Fleet Distribution and Number of Vehicles in Austria

-2023 marked the fourth time in history that the total number of motor vehicles registered in Austria exceeded 7 million, with 7.34 million registered motor vehicles — an increase of 1.0% or 70,736 vehicles compared with 2022.
-Passenger vehicles dominate the fleet with 5.19 (compared with 5.15 in 2022) million vehicles (Table 1), representing the largest share (70.6%) of vehicles in Austria.
+2024 marked the fifth time in Austria’s history that the total number of motor vehicles registered in the country exceeded 7 million, with 7.43 million registered motor vehicles — an increase of 1.2% or 84,790 vehicles compared with 2023.
+Passenger vehicles dominate the fleet with 5.23 (compared with 5.19 in 2023) million vehicles (Table 1), representing the largest share (70.5%) of vehicles in Austria.

-Fleet numbers demonstrate a continuous trend toward advanced, alternative propulsion systems, especially toward battery electric vehicles (BEVs) and hybrid electric vehicles (HEVs) (Figure 1).
-For instance, 155,491 BEVs and 158,867 HEVs were registered in 2023, illustrating a positive trend continuing from previous years and following an exponential trajectory.
-The number of vehicles powered by CNG and liquefied petroleum gas (LPG), including bivalent ones, remained relatively stable, representing a moderate fleet level of 5,114 vehicles (compared with 5,512 in 2022).
-The number of bivalent vehicles decreased from 2,947 in 2022 to 2,771 in 2023, and the CNG vehicle fleet also decreased marginally from 2,564 in 2022 to 2,342 in 2023.
-With only 67 vehicles (up slightly from 62 in 2022), the fuel cell electric vehicle (FCEV) fleet is still negligible.
+Fleet numbers demonstrate a slight but continuous trend toward advanced, alternative propulsion systems, especially toward battery electric vehicles (BEVs) and hybrid electric vehicles (HEVs) (Figure 1).
+For instance, 200,603 BEVs and 242,094 HEVs were registered in 2024, illustrating a positive trend continuing from previous years.
+The number of vehicles powered by CNG and liquefied petroleum gas (LPG), including bivalent vehicles, decreased in 2024 by 8.2% (420 vehicles), representing a moderate fleet level of 4,694 vehicles (compared with 5,114 in 2023).
+The number of bivalent vehicles decreased from 2,771 in 2023 to 2,521 in 2024, and the CNG vehicle fleet decreased marginally from 2,342 in 2023 to 2,172 in 2024.
+With only 62 vehicles (67 in 2023), the fuel cell electric vehicle (FCEV) fleet in Austria is still negligible.

 New Registrations

 Figure 1.
-Trends for vehicles with alternative drivetrains in Austria, 2016-2023 / Source: Statistik Austria
+Trends for vehicles with alternative drivetrains in Austria, 2016–2024 (Source: Statistik Austria)

 Average CO2 Emissions of Passenger Cars

-In 2023, the CO2 emissions of newly registered passenger cars measured, on average, 130 g/km (compared with 134 g/km in 2022), based on the Worldwide Harmonised Light Vehicles Test Procedure (WLTP) and excluding electric and hydrogen vehicles.
-The number drops to 104 g/km (compared with 112 g/km in 2022) if electric and hydrogen vehicles are included.
-The average emissions for petrol-powered M1 vehicles is 138 g/km (compared with 138 g/km in 2022); diesel-powered passenger vehicles generate an average of 146 g/km (compared with 149 g/km in 2022).
+In 2024, the CO2 emissions of newly registered passenger cars measured, on average, 129 g/km (compared with 130 g/km in 2023), based on the Worldwide Harmonised Light Vehicles Test Procedure (WLTP) and excluding electric and hydrogen vehicles.
+The number drops to 106 g/km (compared with 104 g/km in 2023) if electric and hydrogen vehicles are included in the calculation.
+The average emissions for petrol-powered M1 vehicles in 2024 is 134 g/km (compared with 138 g/km in 2023); diesel-powered passenger vehicles generate an average of 149 g/km (compared with 146 g/km in 2023).

 Development of Filling Stations

-By the end of 2022, Austria had 2,759 publicly accessible filling stations (compared with 2,748 in 2021).
-As an annual average for 2023, the price of gasoline for private use at a filling station was EUR 1.599 (USD 1.727) per liter; the price of diesel was EUR 1.643 (USD 1.774) per liter.
-In 2023, 170 public CNG stations are available; 41 LPG filling stations are available (same as in 2022).
-In addition, four public liquified natural gas (LNG) filling stations are in operation: in Ennshafen and St. Marienkirchen (both Upper Austria), Feldkirchen (Styria), and Vienna.
+By the end of 2023, Austria had 2,751 publicly accessible filling stations (compared with 2,759 in 2022).
+As an annual average for 2024, the price of gasoline for private use at a filling station was EUR 1.573 (USD 1.699) per liter; the price of diesel was EUR 1.597 (USD 1.725) per liter.
+In 2024, 79 public CNG stations are available, and 40 LPG filling stations are available (41 in 2023).
+In addition, six public liquified natural gas (LNG) filling stations are in Ennshafen, St. Marienkirchen, Reichersberg (Upper Austria), Feldkirchen (Styria), Himberg (Lower Austria), and Wals/Salzburg.

-Austria has seven hydrogen fueling stations (HFSs); five are publicly accessible.
-Of the other two, access in one is limited to companies, commercial enterprises, and municipalities, and the other is dedicated to hydrogen research.
+Austria has five publicly accessible hydrogen fueling stations (HFSs) all operated by OMV (an Austrian integrated crude oil, natural gas, and petrochemicals group).
+There are two more H2 fueling stations, but access for one is limited to companies, commercial enterprises, and municipalities, and the other is dedicated to hydrogen research.
 Except for the latter, all HFSs support a pressure of 70 MPa.

 Research and Demonstration Focus